 At 1 p.m., once all guests are on board, Vrinda sets sail along the main waterway on Vembanad Lake and enters the Alleppey canal.
 Lunch will be served on board.
-The cruiser sails along the scenic waterways for four hours and returns to the Vembanad Lake in time to watch the sunset.
-Later in the evening, guests enjoy a performance of the highly ritualized “Kathakali” dance which tells stories from the ancient Hindu epics – Ramayana and Mahabharata.
-Performances begin with the application of elaborate makeup which is based in traditional Ayurvedic principles.
+The cruiser sails along the scenic waterways for four hours and returns to Vembanad Lake in time to watch the sunset.
+Later in the evening, guests enjoy a performance of the highly ritualised “Kathakali” dance which tells stories from the ancient Hindu epics – Ramayana and Mahabharata.
+Performances begin with the application of elaborate makeup based on traditional Ayurvedic principles.
 The vessel will anchor for the night at the Vembanad Lake jetty.
 Dinner on board.

-At 8 a.m.
-Motor Vessel Vrinda will sail North along the main waterway channel on the Vembanad Lake.
-Breakfast will be served on board following which the vessel will return to the Vembanad Lake jetty.
-Guests will check out at 10.00 hours and will be transported by air-conditioned vehicle back to Cochin
+At 8 a.m., Motor Vessel Vrinda will sail North along the main waterway channel on Vembanad Lake.
+Breakfast will be served on board, following which the vessel will return to the Vembanad Lake jetty.
+Guests will check out at 10.00 hours and will be transported by air-conditioned vehicle back to Cochin.